official-artem/Pushub_test-task/README.md

 The following endpoints are available for data manipulation:

-1. GET `/questions` - Returns one random question.
+1. GET `/questions` – Returns one random question.
-2. GET `/questions/:id` - Returns a specific question based on the given ID.
+3. POST `/questions` – Adds a new question to the database.
-3. POST `/questions` - Adds a new question to the database.
+3. PATCH `/questions/:id` – Updates an existing question.
-4. PUT `/questions/:id` - Updates an existing question.
+4. DELETE `/questions/:id` – Delete an existing question.

 ## Contributing